leomotors/cocoa-discord/docs/configuration/cocoarc.md

 ::: warning

 CLI Configurations and code generator does not support Class Cog (both V1 and V2) yet.
+Will be supported when I want it to

 :::